skukla/vm-from-scratch/README.md

 </div>
 ```

+4. Hide the HTML element
+5. Drag products list element into the row beneath the hidden HTML element
-4. Advanced > Alignment: `Center` (Optional, but useful to illustrate the expected result)
+6. Advanced > Alignment: `Center` (Optional, but useful to illustrate the expected result)
-5. Add a `Products List` element and use the following settings:
+7. Add a `Products List` element and use the following settings:
 	1. Condition:
 		1. If **ANY** of these conditions are **TRUE**
 			1. **SKU** **contains** **WH08**